-After this brief review, let us now consider condition-event Petri nets, as illustrated in Figure 10.
-These are nets in which each place, or condition, may be either marked (i.e. holding a single token) or unmarked.
+After this brief review, we now consider condition-event Petri nets, as illustrated in Figure 11.
+These are nets in which each place, or condition, may be either marked (that is, holding a single token) or unmarked.
 The usual firing rule for condition-event nets is as follows:

-an event with all pre-conditions and no post-conditions marked may 'fire', unmarking its pre-conditions and marking its post-conditions.
+'An event with all pre-conditions and no post-conditions marked may "fire", unmarking its preconditions and marking its post-conditions.'

 The firing rule describes what can happen inside a net, but does not indicate how this net behaviour may be observed or controlled from outside.
 So we shall set up a simple observational discipline, yielding a labelled transition system and hence inducing a bisimilarity equivalence.
-This discipline is one of many possible, and it differs from those in the above-cited papers, but is nevertheless quite natural.
+This discipline is one of many possible, and differs from those in the above-cited papers, but is, nevertheless, quite natural.
 It provides a good case study in link graphs, since we can compare an equivalence expressible in Petri net terms with one induced by link graph theory.